 Selection Process

-How & Where to Apply
+How & When to Apply

 The Selection Process

 The Olmsted Foundation selects the finest young military officers to become Olmsted Scholars.
-Top candidates show an aptitude for leadership and the qualities that accompany it: Self-discipline, drive, a spirit of adventure and a history of personal achievement.
+Top candidates show an aptitude for leadership and the qualities that accompany it: self-discipline, drive, a spirit of adventure, and a history of personal achievement.

-The Olmsted Foundation traditionally selects 15 to 20 Scholars each year, distributed among all six services.
+The Olmsted Foundation traditionally selects 15 to 20 Scholars each year, distributed among all six Services.

 The selection process is as follows:

-• Candidates are nominated at various times in the year depending on the service
+• Candidates are nominated at various times in the year depending on the Service

-• Services notify Olmsted Scholars of their selection
+• Services notify Olmsted Scholars of their selection and study location

 How to Apply